ouiSystems/ouiWork/README.md

 Com Work is a joomla 5 compatible component which is a project / mission dashboard.
 It's perfect for small teams, it takes advantages of all Joomla Core features.

-# Want an easier experiment ?
+# Want an easier experience?
 Here is our self installer for the hub
 <img width="1920" height="1167" alt="image" src="https://github.com/user-attachments/assets/6343724e-dbfa-4eb8-abaf-ddca2e4e5e0b" />